cvmullor/reference/README.md

-# Evaluation of the effect of reference selection
+# Evaluation of the effect of reference choice on mapping
 Pipeline for the evaluation of the effect of reference choice on short-read mapping as performed in the work *One is not enough: on the effects of reference genome for the mapping and subsequent analyses of short-reads.
 BioRxiv [Preprint].
 2020*.
 Available from: [https://doi.org/10.1101/2020.04.14.041004](https://www.biorxiv.org/content/10.1101/2020.04.14.041004v1).

 `refeval_main.sh` executes all the analyses carried out in this work.